WebOfTrustInfo/rwot5-boston/topics-and-advance-readings/btcr-dids-ddos.md

 By Kim Hamilton Duffy, Learning Machine

-This assumes you are familiar with DID/DDO terminology at a basic level.
+This assumes you are familiar with DID terminology at a basic level.

 ## Introduction

 BTCR is a DID method that is based on the Bitcoin blockchain.
-The BTCR DID scheme encodes a confirmed transaction on the Bitcoin blockchain.
-From the transaction, one can determine:
-- The "owner key"
-    - I.e. the public key for the owner of the DID
-    - This is the public key corresponding to the one that signed the transaction.
-    - Note: we encode the owner key as a public key -- not the expected compressed Bitcoin address format -- for consistency with the LD signature suites
-- The "control key"
-    - I.e. the owner of a control key can update the DDO
-    - This is the transaction output (P2PKH) Bitcoin address
-    - Note: This differs from the owner key encoding.
-This has the property that the control public key is not yet revealed -- just the hash.
-- (Optional) A reference to a continuation DDO in the OP_RETURN field.
-This could be a link to an IPFS address of a DDO with additional keys
+The BTCR DID scheme uses a TX Ref-encoded (described below) a transaction on the Bitcoin blockchain.
+The DID Description is constructed from a combination of the transaction details and an optional "continuation" DID Description, the address of which is stored in the OP_RETURN field.
+This could be a link to an IPFS address of a DID Description with additional entities.

 The [BTCR Hackathon readme](https://github.com/WebOfTrustInfo/btcr-hackathon/blob/master/README.md) has more context on BTCR DIDs beyond these basics.

-(Note: the terminology around owner, control, and keys in general for DIDs is still being discussed.
-Explained later.)
+Note that at the time of the BTCR Hackathon, we were not yet using the new capabilities-based DID approach, so many details (e.g. control/owner keys) are out of date in the BTCR Hackathon repo.

 ## BTCR Transaction Structure